zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.text: #000]
 [.header-emphasis: #ffffff]

+^I'd like to thank the conference organizers this opportunity and thank you all of you for joining me in this session.

+^If you have any questions you can find me on Twitter, my handle is right here on this slide.

-^Thank you for joining this session and I wish you a great rest of the conference!
+^I wish you a great rest of the conference!

 <!--
 More ideas: